yianyue/instagram-slideshow/README.md

 #Instagram Slideshow

-Using the Instagram API, create a slide show with the most recent images under a cerntain tag ('kitten' for example).
+Create a slide show with the most recent images posted to Instagram under a tag ('kitten' for example).